Baked creme brulee oatmeal recipe is full of fruit and topped with a spicy and flavorful ginger cream sauce. Breakfast just got a lot tastier!

 - Bring water to a boil in a large saucepan over medium heat.
 Add the oats, dried fruit, and salt.
 Continue to cook for 5 minutes, stirring frequently.

 - Remove pan from heat.
-Add in brown sugar and ¼ cup ginger cream.
+Add in brown sugar, 1/4 cup ginger cream and the butter.

 - Cover pot and let stand two minutes.